-- Land-based Economies: Cumulative potential effects on land-based economies are anticipated to be minimal.
-Most projects are in cities or along existing roadways.
+existing roadways.
 Increased traffic might cause minor traffic delays along local roads, which could impact emergency response vehicles.
-Minor electrical outages, up to five days, are associated with construction of the HVDC Converter Station.
+Minor electrical outages, up to five days, are associated with construction of the HVDC converter station.
 Potential impacts can be mitigated.
-The overall impact intensity level is anticipated to remain minimal.572 - Archaeological and Historical Resources: Because only one archaeological resource has been identified in the Project study area, and both routing options would avoid it with a 100 meter buffer, impacts are not expected.
-Cumulative potential effects from reasonably foreseeable future projects are also not expected as the projects will not be occurring within the Project study area.
-The overall impact intensity level is expected to remain minimal.573 - Natural Resources: Cumulative potential effects on the natural environment are anticipated to be minimal.
+The overall impact intensity level is anticipated to remain minimal.622

+- Archaeological and Historical Resources: Because only one archaeological resource has been identified in the project study area, and both routing options would avoid it with a 100-meter buffer, impacts are not expected.
+Cumulative potential effects from reasonably foreseeable future projects are also not expected as the projects will not be occurring within the project study area.
+The overall impact intensity level is expected to remain minimal.623 - Natural Resources: Cumulative potential effects on the natural environment are anticipated to be minimal.
 Most projects are in well-developed areas in cities or along roadways.
 Impacts are limited along roadways by using existing infrastructure right-of-way.
 Wildlife might be inadvertently harmed or killed during construction.
 Long term impacts include a greater risk of bird electrocution or collision due to increased electrical equipment on the landscape.
 Potential impacts can be mitigated.
 The overall impact intensity level is expected to remain minimal.

-Soils within the footprint of the HVDC Converter Station and some construction projects such as Haines Road and Piedmont Avenue will be permanently
+Soils within the footprint of the HVDC converter station and some construction projects, such as in the area of Haines Road and Piedmont Avenue, will be permanently compacted, and may experience rutting from movement of construction vehicles.
+The overall impact intensity level is expected to remain minimal.